PCMan/gtk3-nocsd/README.md

 The Debian package already comes with integration code to automatically disable CSDs when installed, so after package installation only a re-login is required to have CSDs disabled on non-GNOME desktops.

+There is also a [gtk3-nocsd-git](https://aur.archlinux.org/packages/gtk3-nocsd-git/) package for Arch Linux.

 #How it works: